onvif/media-signing-framework/README.md

 This repository comes with some additional [meson options](./meson_options.txt) to assist in configuration.
 Library related options
-- debugprints: Runs with debug prints (default off).
+- _debugprints_: Runs with debug prints (default off).
-- signingplugin: Selects one of the available signing plugins.
+- _signingplugin_: Selects one of the available signing plugins.
 Three alternatives;
 unthreaded (default), threaded or threaded_unless_check_dep.
 The last setting will use the threaded plugin unless a dependency on libcheck is detected, for which it falls back to the unthreaded plugin.
 Example application related options
-- signer: Builds the signer example application (default off).
+- _signer_: Builds the signer example application (default off).
-- validator: Builds the validator example application (default off).
+- _validator_: Builds the validator example application (default off).
-- build_all_apps: Builds all applications above (default off).
+- _build_all_apps_: Builds all applications above (default off).
-- parsesei: Builds an application that will make the application (primarily the validator) to parse and display the information of incoming SEIs.
+- _parsesei_: Builds an application that will make the application (primarily the validator) to parse and display the information of incoming SEIs.
 Default off.

 ## Configure with meson